Yes, your spouse’s income may affect your Social Security disability benefits, although it depends on the type of benefit you receive.

 Does North Carolina provide a State Supplement SSI payment?

 North Carolina provides an additional state payment (on top of the federal SSI payment) only to people who are living in an adult care home.
 If you live in a special care unit or in hospice, you might receive a higher amount of state supplementary payment in North Carolina.
+Each state determines the amount (if any) of a supplement.

 Will it affect my SSI check if I live with friends or family?